mokurin000/vndb_chinese_translation/tags/readme.md

 Ojicon	|	Ojicon	|
 Ojousama Heroine	|	Ojousama 女主角	|
 Ojousama Protagonist	|	Ojousama Protagonist	|
-Okama Hero	|	Okama Hero	|
+Okama Hero	|	Okama 男主角	|
 Okama Support Character	|	Okama Support Character	|
 Onahole	|	Onahole	|
 Oneesan-type Heroine	|	Oneesan-type 女主角	|
 One True End	|	One True End	|
-Oni Hero	|	Oni Hero	|
+Oni Hero	|	Oni 男主角	|
 Oni Heroine	|	Oni 女主角	|
 Oni Protagonist	|	Oni Protagonist	|
 Online	|	Online	|
-Only a Single Hero	|	Only a Single Hero	|
+Only a Single Hero	|	Only a Single 男主角	|
 Only a Single Heroine	|	Only a Single 女主角	|
-Only Avoidable Death of Hero	|	Only Avoidable Death of Hero	|
+Only Avoidable Death of Hero	|	Only Avoidable Death of 男主角	|
 Only Avoidable Death of Heroine	|	Only Avoidable Death of 女主角	|
 Only Avoidable Heroine Having Sex with Others	|	Only Avoidable 女主角 Having Sex with Others	|
 Only Avoidable Heroine Rape	|	Only Avoidable 女主角 Rape	|
 Only Avoidable Heroine Rape by Others	|	Only Avoidable 女主角 Rape by Others	|
-Only Avoidable Hero Rape	|	Only Avoidable Hero Rape	|
+Only Avoidable Hero Rape	|	Only Avoidable 男主角 Rape	|
 Only Avoidable Netorare	|	Only Avoidable Netorare	|
 Only Avoidable Protagonist Rape	|	Only Avoidable Protagonist Rape	|
 Only Avoidable Rape by Others	|	Only Avoidable Rape by Others	|